-24 (1) Inventory of Cemetery Elements and Cemetery Narrative Descriptions.
-An inventory 25 of existing cemetery elements (such as walls, gates, landscape features and tombstones, 26 including a record of their inscriptions) and their condition must be submitted as part of 27 any site development plan or preliminary plan application.
-All plan submissions are 28 required to provide a narrative description and map identifying the location of cemeteries 29 and known historic and archaeological resources on the site.
+(1) Inventory of Cemetery Elements and Cemetery Narrative Descriptions.
+An inventory of existing cemetery elements (such as walls, gates, landscape features, and grave markers, including a record of their inscriptions) and their condition must be submitted as part of any preliminary plan or site development plan application.
+All plan submissions are required to provide a narrative description and map identifying the location of cemeteries and known historic and archaeological resources on the site.

-30 (2) Establish a Permanent Fence.
-When a proposed preliminary plan or site development 31 plan includes a known cemetery within the site, the applicant must provide and maintain 32 an appropriate fence or wall constructed of stone, brick, metal, or wood to delineate the 33 cemetery boundaries.
-The design of the proposed enclosure and a construction schedule 34 must be approved by the Planning Commission, or its designee, prior to the issuance of any 35 permit.
+(2) Establish a Permanent Fence.
+When a proposed preliminary plan or site plan includes a known cemetery within the site, the applicant must provide and maintain an appropriate fence or wall constructed of stone, brick, metal, or wood to delineate the cemetery boundaries.
+The design of the proposed enclosure and a construction schedule must be approved by the Planning Commission, or its designee, prior to the issuance of any permit.
+The Division may waive this requirement on a case-by-case basis.

-36 (3) Right of Way.
-A 15-foot right-of-way from the nearest public or private road will be 37 required to maintain family or person of interest access to the cemetery.
+(3) Right of Way.
+A 15-foot right-of-way from the nearest public or private road will be required to maintain family or person of interest access to the cemetery.

-38 (4) Nonbuildable and Open Space Lots.
-Property owners or developers must accommodate 39 the cemetery within the development by: i) placing the cemetery in a nonbuildable lot with 40 a cemetery designation; ii) dedicating the cemetery to a homeowner's association or a 41 preservation, conservation, or religious organization; iii) providing that the cemetery 42 remains as a cemetery in perpetuity; and iv) providing individuals related by blood or
+(4) Non-buildable and Open Space Lots.
+Property owners or developers must accommodate the cemetery within a major subdivision by: i) placing the cemetery in a non-buildable lot with a cemetery designation; ii) dedicating the cemetery to a homeowner's association or a preservation, conservation, or religious organization; iii) providing that the cemetery remains as a cemetery in perpetuity; and iv) providing individuals related by blood or marriage or a person of interest access to the cemetery.
+Any land placed in a non-buildable cemetery lot designation pursuant to this section may be counted towards open space requirements.
+Alternatively, a property owner or developer may transfer the cemetery to the private ownership and care of a family member or descendant group.